krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

               Specifies the DN of the container object in which the principals of a realm will be created.

    **-r** *realm*
-              Specifies the Kerberos realm of the database; by default the realm returned by krb5_default_local_realm(3) is used.
+              Specifies the Kerberos realm of the database.

    **-maxtktlife** *max_ticket_life*
               Specifies maximum ticket life for principals in this realm.